Corporate Bookkeeping 101: Your Easy How-To Guide

 3) Keep an Eye on the Future

 • Plan for audits: Keep all records for at least six years after your last notice of assessment, as per CRA’s guidelines.
 Think of it as keeping breadcrumbs to help you find your way back in case you need to retrace your steps.
-Learn more about CRA business audits.
+Click here to learn more about CRA business audits.

 Choosing the Right Bookkeeper